marcotama/project_euler_nim/README.md

 Note: I am using both projecteuler.net and hackerrank.com.
 The two websites have slightly different versions of the problems;
-I normally stick to the projecteuler.net version but my programs usually take input, as in hackerrank.com, (as opposed to projecteuler.net, which uses "constant" problems).
+I normally stick to the projecteuler.net version but my programs usually use input parameters, as in hackerrank.com, (as opposed to projecteuler.net, which uses "constant" problems).
 There are exceptions to this.